Business and Economics

 Mr S Coote (Head of Department)

-Mr Coote is an experienced Head of Department with a track record of delivering outstanding results.
+Mr Coote is an experienced Head of Department with a track record of delivering outstanding results in Business and Economics at Senior School GSCE and A-Level.
 A specialist in MicroEconomics and Finance, Mr Coote has several years' experience of working with businesses and delivering a wide range of enrichment activities, achieving success at a national level.

 Mr C Spick